 Fluent reading is not a priority for kindergartners, but the fundamentals are put in place during this school year.
 Students will learn letter sounds, phonemic awareness, word families, and begin to recognize rhyming words.

 Kindergartners will spend this year practicing counting to 100 and to recognizing numbers in print, even when out of order.
 Based on data from thousands of KinderIQ parents, we know that children rapidly improve their ability to orally count to 20 between the ages of 3 and 5 years old.

 Strong fundamentals in math are important for success throughout a school career, and that starts in kindergarten.
 Children learn to sort and group objects by color, size and shape, as well as to recognize similarities and differences in objects to help with sorting, counting, and simple addition and subtraction.

 Students will spend the year learning to print the alphabet, both capital and lowercase.
 They will also learn how to print their name, numbers up to 20 and some short sight-words.
 Printing not only helps strengthen reading concepts, but helps students develop their fine motor skills.
-Try our free printable worksheets for help learning to print letters and numbers.
+Try our Premium Kindergarten Worksheets Collection for over 50 downloadable skills worksheets to help with tons of early learning topics including printing letters and numbers.

 Early Social Studies

 Young learners are often excited to talk about themselves, and teachers may use this enthusiasm to help students recite their phone number, address and other personal information.
 As the year progresses, students hear about the world beyond themselves, learning about different types of families, communities, the significance of various holidays, and other basics of social studies.

 New students will learn the basics of healthy lifestyle habits, such as dental health, the importance of good hygiene and how healthy foods help our bodies work better.